FROM THE LABORATORY TO THE STUDIO:

 4 undergraduate studio credits

-This interdisciplinary residency will take place in the new Fine Arts Nature and Technology Laboratory located in the heart of New York City’s Chelsea gallery district.
-Participants will have access to all of the facilities.
-Each student will be assigned an individual workstation.
-In addition, the Nature and Technology Lab houses microscopes for photo and video, skeleton collections, specimen collections, slide collections, a herbarium and aquarium as well as a library.
+This interdisciplinary residency will take place in the new SVA Bio Art Laboratory located in the heart of New York City’s Chelsea gallery district.
+The SVA Bio Art Lab houses microscopes for photo and video; skeletons; specimen and slide collections; a herbarium; and an aquarium, as well as a library.
+Each student resident is awarded a private studio space.
+The residency culminates in a public exhibition.

-Demonstrations include microscopy, plant tissue engineering, molecular cuisine and the production of micro eco-systems.
-Field trips and visiting speakers will include artists, scientists and museum professionals.
-Students may work in any media including the performing arts.
+Demonstrations include microscopy, plant tissue engineering, molecular cuisine and the production of micro ecosystems.
+Students may work in any media, including the performing arts.

 For further information or questions regarding SVA's Summer Residencies e-mail email@example.com or call 212.592.2188.